monmima/main-aide-memoire/zzzz-notes/laravel/README.md

 ## Solving Different Bugs

+### When attempting a new migration, you get the message "Dropped all tables successfully." and then the Terminal window hangs

+- Your database is probably buggy and the migration cannot be finished.
+The most likely cause for this is having a line similar to this in your migration file:

+        $table->message();

+- Use this instead:

+        $table->string('message');

 ### 500 | Server Error showing up instead of app

 - Are you sure you have a .env file in your project?
 By default, it is excluded in the .gitignore file.